 But look beyond the indictments, jury verdicts and long prison terms, which make headlines, and you'll see that over the past two decades or so, a different kind of trial has been associated with it. to the group: intellectual property litigation.

-As the stories go, if a Hells Angel member "sees someone with a Hells Angel patch that doesn't belong on their back," they'll rip it off and teach them a brutal and often bloody lesson.
+As the stories unfold, if a Hells Angel member "sees someone with a Hells Angel patch who doesn't have their place on his back ”, he will tear it off and give it a brutal and often bloody lesson.
 “Angels have always dealt quickly with fakes, impostors - impostors,” wrote Intellectual Property magazine a few years ago.
-"This is one of the reasons the patch is so important: it's a mark of authenticity."
+"This is one of the reasons the patch is so important: it is a mark of authenticity."

 If the 70-year-old club learns that a company is using its legally - and sometimes physically - protected logos, its members take a markedly different approach; they initiate legal proceedings.